 Which salt dough recipe is the easiest to work with?

-Recipe 1 has the most salt and it felt gritty to work with.
+We tested each dough by making some stamped salt dough ornaments using rolling pin and cookie cutters.
+Recipe 1 has the most salt and the texture felt gritty to work with.
 Recipe 4 was nice but a little soft and sticky, and it took longer to bake than the others.
 I would add a little more flour to this recipe to make it better in future.

 Recipe 2 and 3 are both nice and smooth to work with.